apatika/Bike-Sharing/README.md

-# Bike-Sharing
+# Predicting Bike-Sharing data

-Predicting Bike-Sharing Data
+Try to predict the users bike sharing behaviour base on a real dataset.